Friday, September 30, 2011

 The current PCs are...

 Not actually one of the 99 Smurfs in the village, Insano was created by Gargamel completely by accident.
-Somewhere in the woods behind Gargamel's cottage there is a pit where he throws his garbage, potion residue and failed spell materials.
-One day, after a botched experiment with 'blue clay', he threw out his latest failure only to have the clay mix with the alchemical mess in the pit and by chance, get struck by lightning.
+Somewhere in the woods behind Gargamel's cottage there is a pit where he throws his garbage, potion residue, and failed spell materials.
+One day, after a botched experiment with 'blue clay', he threw out his latest failure only to have the clay mix with the alchemical mess in the pit and by chance the concoction was get struck by lightning.
 BOOM!
-Insano Smurf.
-Smurf Mad Scientist
+Insano Smurf, Smurf Mad Scientist.

 Snarky is interesting.
 While he is definitely Sarcastic and Snarky, much of what he does is not stop talking for long periods.
-He usually hits allies and opponents alike with a constant barrage of double talk, off handed snipes and the like, baffling and confounding both people and Smurfs.
+He usually hits allies and opponents alike with a constant barrage of double talk, off handed snipes, and baffling and confounding both people and Smurfs alike.
 He is very much a deal making, con man type personality in addition to being Snarky.
 It's extremely useful but sometimes his personal plans and ideas don't line up with what the rest of the group is doing.
 And sometimes they do but you don't realize it right away.

 Joining the PCs and guiding them through the forest (poorly for the most part) was my NPC Spacey Smurf who was so much fun.
-When his helmet was up and open he spoke a bit like a surfer dude or hippie who was, well, Spacey.
-With the helmet closed he took on an astronaut voice complete with electronic static sound (I imitated it and partially covered my mouth).
-Spacey also walked really slow like he was on the moon, until Insano explained that on Earth and other planets like Earth you would have 'Earth Standard' gravity and therefore move normally.
+When his helmet open he spoke a bit like a surfer dude or hippie who was, well, Spacey.
+With the helmet closed he took on an confident 'astronaut voice' complete with electronic static sound (I imitated it and partially covered my mouth).
+Spacey also walked really slow like he was on the moon, until Insano explained that on Earth and other planets like Earth you would have 'Earth Standard' gravity and therefore Spacey should move normally.

 Tonight I will do a session recap...and hopefully get to blogging more regularly again.
 Plus, I still have that spot open for my Earth-N campaign.
-Friday Nights though so it's kind of tough it seems.
+The game runs Friday Nights though so it's kind of tough it seems.
 Working out the details.
 More notes are forthcoming.
-Huzzah
+Huzzah!

 AD